Seecougsy/shark-detector/README.md

 ![Image Augmentation used](Screenshots/data_augmentation.png)

 ## Model Performance
-To identify the best configuration of the parameters, all model training runs and their performance metrics were meticautomatically logged and compared.
+To identify the best configuration of the parameters, all model training runs and their performance metrics were automatically logged and compared.

 ### Key Metrics (best run)
 * `mAP@50: 96.4%`